reksar/uws/README.md

 `system.sh` - partitioning the entire specified disk to be used as the system disk for Linux.

-`release.sh` - easely free and release a specified disk.
+`release.sh` - easely free and release a specified disk when it busy and not available for partitioning nad encryption.

 ### `util/grub.sh`